 Value failures: a service delivers incorrect or tainted results.
 If not the client continues computations with these corrupted values, causing a spread of consequential application errors and implementation vulnerabilities caused by corrupted values as discussed elsewhere in this document.

-6.37.4 Applicable language characteristics

-This vulnerability description is intended to be applicable to all languages.

-6.37.5 Avoiding the vulnerability or mitigating its effects
+7.26.5 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: